MisaghSaghafi1389/PHP-Login-Register-Page/README.md

-plese attention you must be run DataBase.sql in phpmyadmin plese read the code and change databse information in register.php and Logoin.php
+Please attention you must be run DataBase.sql in phpmyadmin

+Please read the code and change databse information in register.php and Logoin.php